anttisalonen/progbook/rst/py4.rst

 * If not, print out the line (remember, we wanted to end up printing a dot file with the unnecessary edges removed), unless the line is simply a '}' which denotes the end of the dot file
 * If it does, note the two words as a link (key and value in a dictionary)

-After this, we'd end up with a dictionary describing all the links.
+After this "parsing" we'd end up with a dictionary describing all the links.
 The key of the dictionary would be a string while the value would be a list of strings, i.e. all the edges from a node.
+We could then do the following:

+* Apply our algorithm to remove unnecessary edges - that is, remove the unnecessary entries in our dictionary
+* Write out all the edges by simply printing "    %s -> %s;" % (word1, word2)
+* Print '}' to close the dot file description

+That's it, really.

 .. topic:: collections.defaultdict